AbdellahChehat/eng130_IaC/README.md

 1. Users are not impacted
 2. More Stability
 3. Zero Downtime (Avoiding the loss of profits)
+4. You can roll back to the previous environment if the new environment is not working as expected.
-4. Save money on cloud
+5. Save money on cloud

 <img width="337" alt="Screenshot 2022-11-15 at 09 07 50" src="https://user-images.githubusercontent.com/115224560/201877673-52628aa9-dda9-46af-a08a-d9cbc95cb67b.png">